ljdnielsen/ljdnielsen.github.io/README.md

 # **Bringing Genomics to Naturalists**

-### **By democratizing genomics tools, we can enable and incentivize collaboration around the preservation of the world's lifeforms and their variation.**
+### **By democratizing genomics tools, we can enable and incentivize broad collaboration on the preservation of our world's lifeforms.**
 <br>

 ## **PORTFOLIO**